dzekelid/plugins/_listings/new-relic/alerts-plugins-conditions-format-get-openapi.md

   /alerts_plugins_conditions/{condition_id}.{format}:
     delete:
       summary: Delete Alerts Plugins Conditions Condition  .
 Format
+      description: |-
-      description: "This API endpoint allows you to delete Plugins conditions associated with your alert policy.\n\nNote: Admin User\u2019s API Key is required.\n\nSee our documentation for a discussion on deleting Plugins conditions."
+        This API endpoint allows you to delete Plugins conditions associated with your alert policy.

+        Note: Admin User???s API Key is required.

+        See our documentation for a discussion on deleting Plugins conditions.
       operationId: deleteAlertsPluginsConditionsCondition.Format
       x-api-path-slug: alerts-plugins-conditionscondition-id-format-delete
       parameters: